-Ekamai International School (EIS) is a private, non-profit, co-educational Christian school (Pre-K <--> 12) founded and operated by the Seventh-day Adventist Mission in Thailand.
+Ekamai International School (EIS) is a private, non-profit, co-educational Christian school (from Pre-Kindergarten to Grade 12) founded and operated by the Seventh-day Adventist Mission in Thailand.
 It was first established in 1946 as a church school at Phyathai Road and moved to its present location in 1957.

 The school name has changed a few times, either due to legal requirements or changing perceptions of what most accurately describes the role of the school.